Many obese women in the “healthy at any size” camp claim to be healthy and feel great.

 Shortness of breath upon mild exertion can easily be blamed solely on smoking.

 Let’s Look at These Excuses for the Aches and Pains that Obesity Causes

 It’s logical that a morbidly obese person would have difficulty getting in and out of a car or fitting into a restaurant booth.
-With weight loss, you’ll notice that the design of standard items such as airplane seats, staircases, etc., will seem more friendly.
+With weight loss, you’ll notice that the design of standard items will be friendlier.